 Summer is the period with the highest temperatures and the largest number of tourists, while it happens to be my favorite as well.
 At the end of June, children start their holidays for two months.

-From May and until the end of September, is my favorite weather in Poland.
+From May and until the end of September, it is my favorite weather in Poland.
 I even prefer more to be here than in Cyprus that is too hot.
 Many Polish families go on vacation for several weeks so the main attractions at the seaside, mountains, and lakes around Poland become crowded.

-From the other hand the city centers become much quiet and this is the reason i like that time in the city.
+On the other hand, the city centers become much quiet and this is the reason I like that time in the city.
 Polish people usually choose the Baltic Sea, mountains, and the Masuria Lake District, while summer encourages active leisure and summer sports all around Poland.

-Ideal for the summer time can be considered a visit to Gdańsk or Sopot and Malbork from Warsaw, which combines the beautiful Polish coast with a visit to the amazing brick castle of Malbork.
+Ideal for the summertime can be considered a visit to Gdańsk or Sopot and Malbork from Warsaw, which combines the beautiful Polish coast with a visit to the amazing brick castle of Malbork.

 This castle is the biggest castle made of bricks in Europe, the largest castle in the world measured by land area and it is a UNESCO world heritage site in Poland.
 Summer sports in the beauty of nature can be the best option in order to have great fun in Poland.

-Trekking, Kayaking and Rafting in Poland can be considered as the best options that will definitely help you discover the real beauty of Poland and get a good physical condition.
+Trekking, Kayaking, and Rafting in Poland can be considered as the best options that will definitely help you discover the real beauty of Poland and get a good physical condition.

 AUTUMN - Beautiful, Weather is still ok